M-AV/M-AV.github.io/source/_posts/Cocktails/Gin Fizz.md

 - 3 cl Lemon Juice
 - 1.5 cl Sugar Sirup (2 to 1)
 - Top with Soda

+What's the difference between a Gin Fizz and Tom Collins you may ask?
+Well, apparently a Tom Collins is served without ice in a smaller glass.
+That's about it.

 ## Variants
 There are many variants of the Fizz.